noahehall/multicloud/providers/aws/services/database/neptune.md

 #### encryption

-- data at rest in the database is encrypted using industry standard AES-256 KMS
+- see the KMS file
-  - Keys can also be used, which are managed through KMS

 ## considerations